contentful/contentful.js/README.md

 > See list of min supported browser version here [@contentful/browserslist-config
 > ](https://github.com/contentful/browserslist-config/blob/master/index.js)

-The default export is an `es9` compliant module. in order to import the `commonJS` bundle, please use:
+The default export is an `es9` compliant module.
+In order to import the `commonJS` bundle, please use:

 ```js
 const contentful = require('contentful/contentful.node')